McNepp/QApplicationContext/README.md

 Now, we will create an instance of `Dependency` and supply a name to it:

     context -> registerService<PropFetcherAggregator>("propFetcherAggregator", service_config{{}, false, "init"}, Dependency<PropFetcher,Cardinality::N>{"hamburgWeather"});

+## Publishing an ApplicationContext more than once

+Sometimes, it may be desirable to inovoke QApplicationContext::publish() more than once.
+Proceeding with the previous example, there may be several independent modules that each want to supply a service of type `PropFetcher`.
+Each of these modules will rightly assume that the dependency of type `QNetworkAccessManager` will be automatically supplied by the QApplicationContext.

+But which module shall then invoke QApplicationContext::publish()?
+Do we need to coordinate this with additional code?
+That could be a bit unwieldly.
+Luckily, this is not necessary.

+Given that each module has access to the (global) QApplicationContext, you can simply do this in some initialization function in module A:

+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager>("hamburgWeather", {{"url", "${weatherUrl}${hamburgStationId}"}});
+    context -> publish();

+...and this in module B:

+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager>("berlinWeather", {{"url", "${weatherUrl}${berlinStationId}"}});
+    context -> publish();

+At the first `publish()`, an instance of `QNetworkAccessManager` will be instantiated.
+It will be injected into both `RestPropFetchers`.

+This will work <b>regardless of the order in which the modules are initialized</b>!